 Multi-coloured candles are an important part of decorations on religious occasions in the Latin American republic of Peru.

-Multi-coloured candles are an important part of decorations on religious occasions in the Latin American republic of Peru.
+Background: Multi-coloured candles are an important part of decorations on religious occasions in the Latin American republic of Peru.
 And Christmas is no exception.

 SYNOPSIS: The making of these candles is considered an art in Peru.
 Artisans like Victor Del Mar de Los Rios and his wife have a busy time before Christmas as they get ready to meet the big demand.